zostay/aws-github-rotate/README.md

 ---
 # plugins lists the configurations to use for rotation, disablement, and
 # storage.
 For now, every configuration must define this section exactly like
 # this.
-The names "github" and "IAM" could be changed, but nothing else.
-These
+The names "CircleCI", "github", and "IAM" could be changed, but nothing
-# two plugins must be configured exactly this way.
+# else.
+These plugins must be configured exactly this way.
 plugins:
   github:
     package: github.com/zostay/garotate/pkg/plugin/github
   IAM:
     package: github.com/zostay/garotate/pkg/plugin/iam
+  CircleCI:
+    package: github.com/zostay/garotate/pkg/plugin/circleci

 # The rotations section configures rotation policies.
 Each item in the list has
 # the following keys: